 By Jeremy Plumley

-Another important service provided by RRP is the Lending Closet, which provides basic household goods for people who have either shipped their household goods to their next PCS location or for those who are waiting to receive their shipment at their new duty location.
-These goods include basic kitchenware such as plates, glasses, silverware, pots, pans, etc. Appliances such as coffee pots, microwaves, toasters and irons are available as well.
-For families with young children, there are strollers, highchairs, pack and plays, and other items available to ensure no family member has to do without.
-The Lending Closet is available to all active duty service members and their families, DOD civilians, and contractors.
-To access the lending closet, simply check in with the front desk at ACS and provide a copy of PCS orders.
-Items may be borrowed for up to 60 days.
+An important service provided by the Relocation Readiness Program is the Lending Closet which provides basic household goods for people who have either shipped their household goods to their next PCS location or for those who are waiting to receive their shipment at their new duty location.
+These goods include basic kitchenware such as; plates, glasses, silverware, pots, pans, etc. Appliances such as coffee pots, microwaves, toasters and irons are available as well.
+For families with young children there are strollers, high chairs, pack and plays and other items available to ensure no member of the family has to do without.

-ACS is committed to making the relocation process as smooth as possible for all incoming and outgoing personnel and during your time here in Stuttgart.
+Army Community Service is committed to making the relocation process as smooth as possible for all personnel in Stuttgart!